 Parts released from the molds are cured to completion in one of nine ovens, which were observed during the inspection.
 Oven exhaust gas is approximately 108°C and vents to one of two mist eliminators ("de-mister") which drops out particulates and condensable VOCs; one demister controls ovens 101 through 106 and the second ovens 107 through 109.
 Both de-misters are located on the upper "mezzanine" level.
-The two demisters were observed during the inspection and the pressure drop ranged from at 0.5 inches to one inch of water for each; the range of proper operation appeared to be from 0.5 to 2.0 inches water.
+The two demisters were observed during the inspection and the pressure drop ranged from at 0.25 inch to 0.5 inch of water for each; the demisters require servicing at 2 inches of water.